subgb/shiajs/README.md

 -----
 # Push Notification
-This return an instance of the QPush or IFTTT class based on the env variable PUSH_TOKEN.
+This return an instance of the QPush, IFTTT or Telegram class based on the env variable PUSH_TOKEN.

 ```js
 const push = require('shiajs/push');